Salad Bowl Goodness | Growing Lettuce in Pots or Containers

 Steps to Grow Lettuce in pots:

 - Mix your fertilizer with your soil medium.
-It may be easier to mix this in a bigger container or wheelbarow prior to add to your pot.
+It may be easier to mix this in a bigger container or wheelbarrow prior to adding to your pot.

 - Add your mixed potting soil to your pot or container.
 You need to have at least 6-12 inches of soil to allow for lettuce roots to grow.
 You might be able to get away with a little less, but your lettuce might not grow as big or flourish.

 - Broadcast seeds or plant them apart according to your lettuce varieties requirements (usually found on the packet of seeds).
-You can have them closely together for continuous harvests of smaller greens (ie. salad bowl variety) or you can allow them more space to get bigger (ie. Romaine Lettuce).
-Keep it simple and just broadcast them in your pot or container for ease if this is your first go around.
+You can have them close together for continuous harvests of smaller greens (ie. salad bowl variety) or you can allow them more space to get bigger (ie. Romaine Lettuce).
+Keep it simple and just broadcast them in your pot or container for ease if this is your first go-around.